What is penetration testing?

 - Why is it important to use a CREST pentesting company?

 Redscan is a member of CREST, an international certification body for information security and pentesting.
 By choosing our CREST penetration testing services, you can be sure that all assessments will be carried out to the highest technical and ethical standards.
 Our CREST certified penetration testers hold a range of cyber security certifications, demonstrating their ability to perform many types of penetration testing.
+Learn more about the benefits of CREST-accreditation.

 - What happens after the pen testing is completed?